 FACILITY IMPROVEMENTS AND PROPOSED SCHEDULE

-Describe any proposed changes to the facility (e.g., new land application areas, pond expansion) and/or material changes to the discharge.
-Identify any facility changes or BPTC measures required in this General Order that are not in immediate compliance.

-Provide a proposed schedule for the facility changes.
+Describe any proposed changes to the facility (e.g., new land application areas, pond expansion), material changes to the discharge, or best practicable treatment or control (BPTC) measures required in the General Order that are not in immediate compliance and provide a proposed schedule for the changes.
 If any proposed completion dates exceed the compliance timeframes in this General Order, provide technical and/or economic justification to support the proposed schedule.

 SUMMARY INFORMATION